 8. I have positive feelings towards Asia.

 65 percent of our cohort answered positively to the statement “I have positive feelings towards Asia”.
 28 percent gave a neutral response.
 A much smaller 7 percent provided a negative response.
+This finding is conducive with the APF’s 2016 National Opinion Poll—during the informal interview portion of our research, students commented on their appreciation for TRU’s diversity and support for student exchanges.
+However, this appreciation did not translate when we looked at domestic student exchanges to Asia.

 9. I do not generally understand Asian Culture.